Ngina07/RateMe/README.md

-## Instagram
+## RATE-ME
-### Instagram is a clone of the actual instagram app.
+###
 #### By : Phillis Ngina Njoroge

 ### Description
-The web-app displays images uploaded by the app admin.
-Users are able the view the images,search images by catgory and copy photo links.Access live link [here]https://rateme101.herokuapp.com/)
+The web-app displays projects uploaded by the users.
+Users are able the view the prpojects,search by projectnames and rate the projects.Access live link [here]https://rateme101.herokuapp.com/)

 ## BDD